Office Location: HPE 163 (Band Hall)

 Email Address: email@example.com

-Title: Professor of Jazz Studies and Low Brass
+Title: Assistant Director of Bands, Professor of Low Brass

-Heather Mensch is Professor of Jazz Studies and Applied Low Brass, including bass trombone, euphonium, and tuba at Tyler Junior College in Tyler, Texas.
+Heather Mensch is Assistant Director of Bands and Professor of Low Brass, including bass trombone, euphonium, and tuba at Tyler Junior College in Tyler, Texas.
 Prior to her appointment at TJC, Mrs. Mensch worked as Assistant Director of Bands at Moore MST Magnet School in Tyler, Texas for three years, Assistant Director of Bands at Chapel Hill Middle School in Tyler, Texas, for one year, and Assistant Choir and Band Director at Mirabeau B. Lamar High School in Houston, Texas, for three years.

 Mrs. Mensch’s teaching responsibilities at TJC include directing both TJC Jazz Ensembles, the Jazz Combo, and assisting with the Apache Marching Band and Symphonic Band.
 She also teaches music appreciation, ear training, and music literature courses in any given semester.
 Under her direction, the TJC Jazz Program enjoys a full slate of performances each semester, including a wide variety of campus and community events.
 Every spring, she hosts the Tyler Junior College Jazz Festival, which provides an opportunity for East Texas middle and high school students to perform with and be critiqued by guest artists who are among the top jazz artists in the country.
 The Tyler Junior College Jazz Ensemble 1 has also produced three different CD recordings over the past several years, served as the pit orchestra for the TJC Musical-Chicago, and traveled to New York City to perform at the Lincoln Center.